The Dutchess: Commercial performance

-Impact

 The Dutchess became one of the most commercially successful albums of 2006 and 2007, spawning five top-five hits in the United States.
 When the album's fourth single, "Big Girls Don't Cry", was released, she became the first female artist with three number-ones from one album since Christina Aguilera in 2000.
-The song was also nominated for a Grammy Award for Best Female Pop Vocal Performance.
 In the United States, with the fifth single "Clumsy" climbing to the top ten, Fergie earned her fifth top-five hit, becoming the first album to produce five top five singles in the 21st century, being surpassed only in 2010 by Katy Perry with her third studio album Teenage Dream.
 The album also set a new record in the digital era for the most multi-platinum singles from one album, with each single selling over two million digital downloads in the United States.
 Fergie held this record until 2012, when Katy Perry surpassed her again, achieving six multi-platinum singles with her album Teenage Dream (2010).
 Fergie also had five consecutive top-five hits in Australia, becoming the second artist to achieve the feat with a debut album; the first artist to do so was Delta Goodrem with her 2003 album, Innocent Eyes, which had five consecutive number ones.
-While analyzing the album after eight years of its release, Jason Lipshutz of Billboard commented: